NOT RECOMMENDED CHARITIES

 NEADS World Class Service Dogs

-Based on its 2020 tax return, NEADS World Class Service Dogs has net assets equal to 3.01 times its $3.7 annual budget.
+Based on its 2020 tax return, NEADS World Class Service Dogs has net assets equal to 3.01 times its $3.1 million annual budget.
 This may be an indication that the group is spending too little of its donations on programs.
-We recommend net assets exceed no more than 3 years of… Read More
+We recommend net assets exceed no more than 3 years… Read More

 New England Center and Home for Veterans (aka Vietnam Veterans Workshop Inc)

-Based on its 2019 tax return, we calculate that the New England Center and Home for Veterans (aka Vietnam Veterans Workshop Inc) spent 28.5 percent of its $10.4 million budget on overhead.
+Based on its 2020 tax return, we calculate that the New England Center and Home for Veterans (aka Vietnam Veterans Workshop Inc) spent 28.5 percent of its $10.4 million budget on overhead.
 This is higher than our recommended 25 percent overhead spending.
-Insider transactions: The June 2020 tax return reported… Read More
+Additionally, there is an insider transaction to be… Read More

 Operation Finally Home